gizipp/gizipp.com/_posts/2019-10-17-reset-heroku-pg-database.md

 `Database 'des74ei48mf9s6' does not exist`

+### Heroku apps do not have permission to drop and create databases.

 It seems like not all Rake features are supported on Heroku.
 Heroku apps do not have permission to drop and create databases.
 It is